firminoneto11/automation-script-jm/README.md

 - [x] A source code editor.
 I use <a href='https://www.jetbrains.com/pycharm/'>PyCharm</a>, but feel free to use any other;

 <h5>Libraries</h5>
-<p>Use these two following commands to install the libraries after you have installed Python</p>
+<p>Use these two following commands to install the libraries after you have installed Python -</p>

 ```python
 # Installing 'pyinstaller'